danielrfry/notesalad/README.md

 Note Salad parses a MIDI data stream and drives a hardware or software synthesizer by calling abstract methods to start/stop sounds and set synth parameters on individual monophonic channels.
 It handles channel allocation and basic patch management, and provides software LFOs and mapping of MIDI controls to synth parameters.

+**This code should be considered experimental**.
+It's a hobby project that I hadn't originally intended to release, with fun taking priority over code quality or documentation.
+There will be plenty of rough edges.

 ## Components

 ### In this repository